Israfil-03/Disaster-management/README.md

 Notes:
 - The backend prefers a `password_hash` column in `login`.
 If only `password` exists, it will store plaintext as a backwards-compatible fallback and return a warning.
 Consider migrating to hashed passwords.

+### Volunteer application APIs

+The dashboard now submits volunteer registrations to the backend and exposes review endpoints:

+- `POST /api/volunteers/apply` — anonymous submission of `{ fullName, email, phone, skills[], availability, preferredLocation?, motivation? }`
+- `GET /api/volunteers` — public list of approved volunteers (sanitized; no contact info)
+- `GET /api/volunteers/applications` — **admin only** (requires Supabase JWT) list of pending applications
+- `PATCH /api/volunteers/:id/status` — **admin only** approve/reject with optional notes, automatically notifies the applicant

+To enable the admin endpoints, set `SUPABASE_JWT_SECRET` in `server/.env` (find it in Supabase → Project Settings → API).
+Dashboard requests include the Supabase access token, which the backend verifies against this secret before allowing approvals.

+Optional email notifications use SMTP (Nodemailer).
+Provide `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS`, and `SMTP_FROM` in the environment to send confirmation/approval notices.
+When SMTP is not configured the backend logs the intent but skips sending (so local development continues to work).